SFULibrary/islandora_context/README.md

 It also provides one Context reaction:

-* Insert text into Islandora object's display, which appends the text of a message (such as a rights statement, for example) to an Islandora object's display.
+* Insert text into Islandora object's display: Lets you define the text of a message (such as a rights statement) which is appended to an Islandora object's display.

 ## Requirements